CalSol/braintrain/lab1.md

 > Switches are electronic devices that connect (or disconnect, in some cases) a circuit when pressed.
 >
-> The circuit on the BRAINv3.3 for the user button is:
+> The circuit for the button we connected is similar to this:
 >
 > ![Image](docs/switch.png?raw=true)
 >
 > Commonly, user buttons are designed like this: a resistor pulls up the pin high when the switch is not pressed, and the switch shorts the pin low when the button is pressed.
 This also explains the inversion (`!btn`) in the example above to detect a pressed (low) state.
+In our case, the Nucleo has a software configurable pull-up resistor builtin so we don't need to connect one ourselves externally.

 Done?
 Compare against [one possible solution here](solutions/lab1.3.cpp).